Flood Warning issued for Newton, Orange by NWS - News Break

 Flood Warning issued for Newton, Orange by NWS

-Effective: 2021-06-23 22:44:00 CDT Expires: 2021-06-24 22:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Newton; Orange The Flood Warning continues for the following rivers in Louisiana...Texas Sabine River Near Deweyville Additional information is available at www.weather.gov.
-The Flood Warning remains in effect The Flood Warning continues for the Sabine River Near Deweyville. * Until further notice. * At 9:45 PM CDT Wednesday the stage was 24.4 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 9:45 PM CDT Wednesday was 24.5 feet. * Forecast...The river is expected to remain steady above flood stage at 24.4 feet until Friday. * Impact...At 24.0 feet, Minor lowland flooding will occur.
-Fld Observed Forecasts (1 am CDT) Location Stg Stg Day/Time Fri Sat Sun Sabine River Deweyville 24.0 24.4 Wed 9 pm CDT 24.4 24.4 24.3alerts.weather.gov
+Effective: 2021-06-22 21:59:00 CDT Expires: 2021-06-23 22:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Newton; Orange The Flood Warning continues for the following rivers in Louisiana...Texas Sabine River Near Deweyville Additional information is available at www.weather.gov.
+The Flood Warning remains in effect The Flood Warning continues for the Sabine River Near Deweyville. * Until further notice. * At 8:45 AM CDT Tuesday the stage was 24.6 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:45 AM CDT Tuesday was 24.6 feet. * Forecast...The river is expected to remain near 24.5 feet through Saturday. * Impact...At 25.0 feet, Lowest roads beside the river flood around Deweyville and subject to being closed.
+In addition, low-lying roads in Southwest Beauregard Parish are flooded including Robert Clark Road.
+Flooding occurs on the south side of Niblett Bluff Park with access roads to camp houses cut off around the park.
+Access roads to the river in Northeastern Orange County become flooded.
+Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Wed Thu Fri Sabine River Deweyville 24.0 24.6 Tue 8 am CDT 24.5 24.5 24.5alerts.weather.gov